tgxs002/Front-end-Homework/README.md

+# Front-end Homework
+A WeChat STG game.
-# BigHome
+# Team members
-front-end final work by cocosStudio
+Xiaoshi Wu
+Siyu Li
 # feature
-a shooting game,
-when you shoot, you move
+This is an interesting STG game, which is quite different from the normal ones.
+Because when you shoot, you will be pushed to the opposite direction.
+Also, this will be the only way you move.
+Try to survive.
+Go ahead!
 # to the lower class
-wish you survive junior year in THUSS:)
+Wish you survive junior year in THUSS:)
 # final
-most thanks to tgxs, the homework is mainly developed by him.
+Most thanks to tgxs002, the homework is mainly developed by him.